metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `access_log_format` (String) AccessLogFormat sets the global access log format.Values: 'envoy' (default), 'json'.Other values will produce an error.
+- `access_log_format` (String) AccessLogFormat sets the global access log format.
+Values: 'envoy' (default), 'json'.
+Other values will produce an error.
-- `access_log_format_string` (String) AccessLogFormatString sets the access log format when format is set to 'envoy'.When empty, Envoy's default format is used.
+- `access_log_format_string` (String) AccessLogFormatString sets the access log format when format is set to 'envoy'.
+When empty, Envoy's default format is used.
-- `access_log_json_fields` (List of String) AccessLogJSONFields sets the fields that JSON logging willoutput when AccessLogFormat is json.
+- `access_log_json_fields` (List of String) AccessLogJSONFields sets the fields that JSON logging will output when AccessLogFormat is json.
-- `access_log_level` (String) AccessLogLevel sets the verbosity level of the access log.Values: 'info' (default, all requests are logged), 'error' (all non-success requests, i.e. 300+ response code, are logged), 'critical' (all 5xx requests are logged) and 'disabled'.Other values will produce an error.
+- `access_log_level` (String) AccessLogLevel sets the verbosity level of the access log.
+Values: 'info' (default, all requests are logged), 'error' (all non-success requests, i.e. 300+ response code, are logged), 'critical' (all 5xx requests are logged) and 'disabled'.
+Other values will produce an error.

 <a id="nestedatt--spec--runtime_settings--envoy--metrics"></a>